UMAprotocol/protocol/packages/monitor-v2/src/monitor-og/README.md

 # Optimistic Governor Monitoring

-Optimistic Governor monitor bots can report on real time events based on the provided configuration for all the networks where `OptimisticOracleV3` contract is deployed.
+Optimistic Governor monitor bots can report on real time events based on the provided configuration for all the networks where `OptimisticGovernor` contract is deployed.

 The main entry point to Optimistic Governor monitor bots is running: